 When we bring home a new dog, we focus on the happy possibilities: long walks, snuggle sessions, learning new tricks and more.
 But dogs can have challenging behaviors, too, and one of the most serious is biting.
 Aggressive behavior such as dog attacks that result in dog bite injuries can have dire consequences—for you and your pup.

-Every year in the United States, dogs bite an estimated 4.5 million people.
-One out of five of those people require medical attention, according to the Centers for Disease Control.
-And half of the people bitten by dogs are children between the ages of 5 and 9.
-Most dogs bite people they know.
+Every year in the United States, dogs bite about 4.5 million people.
+Around one out of five of those people require medical attention, according to the Centers for Disease Control and Prevention.
+And more than half (51%) of the people bitten by dogs are children.
+Most people who suffer a dog bite got it from a dog they know.

-Note: While this article gives you some idea what to expect in a dog bite situation, it is not intended to take the place of legal counsel.
+Disclaimer: While this article offers a general idea of what to expect in a dog bite situation, it is not intended to take the place of legal counsel.